camunda/camunda-bpm-platform/distro/tomcat/assembly/src/README.txt

   server/
         This directory contains a preconfigured distribution
-        of Apache Tomcat with Camunda BPM platform readily installed.
+        of Apache Tomcat with Camunda Platform readily installed.

         run the